 Jam-packed with world-class, award winning restaurants and bars, every night is a party in Adelaide during Tour time.
 With more street parties and celebrations than ever, take your pick from an eclectic range of festivities.

-Stage 6 on Sunday 20 January is a spectator favourite and is heralded as the 'Kings' stage of the Santos Tour Down Under.
-The day will start in McLaren Vale, famous for its winemaking.
-The town is always in party mode during the race, with the peloton headed for the iconic Willunga Hill.
-This year's race is the first time the race will end on the iconic Willunga HIll.
-Fans can get up close to riders in what is sure to be an epic finish to the race.
+Stage 6 on Sunday 26 January is a spectator favourite and is heralded as the 'Kings' stage of the Santos Tour Down Under.
+The day will start in McLaren Vale, famous for its winemaking, and finishes with a bang as the peloton races the popular Subaru King of The Mountain climb up Willunga Hill.
+The iconic wine region is always in party mode during the race and fans can get up close to riders in what is sure to be an epic finish to the race.

 5. GETTING UP-CLOSE TO RIDERS

 You’d have to be lucky to get within sweating distance of a pro-cyclist during a grand European tour.
 In Adelaide, you'll find superstars of the sport strolling through the city.
-Hang outside the Hilton Adelaide and the City of Adelaide Tour Village and you could easily bump into cycling royalty like world champion Peter Sagan, Aussie super-stars Richie Porte, and Caleb Ewan and and cycling heroes Phil Liggett and Robbie McEwen.
+Hang outside the Hilton Adelaide and the City of Adelaide Tour Village and you could easily bump into cycling royalty.

 Considered the heart and soul of the Santos Tour Down Under, the City of Adelaide Tour Village is a gathering spot for cycling fans, an after-work meeting place and a free venue to catch up on the day's racing.
 Watch interviews with cycling stars, grab an autograph, watch pro teams tune-up their bikes and pick up official event merchandise.
 Enjoy a daily entertainment program with live performances, relive the action on the big screens, test ride the newest-model bikes, check out the latest cycling gear and get inspired at the largest Bike Expo in Australia.